Minor burns - aftercare

 Burns are susceptible to tetanus.
 This means tetanus bacteria can enter your body through the burn.
 If your last tetanus shot was more than 5 years ago, call your provider.
 You may need a booster shot.

-Call your provider if you have signs of infection:
+Contact your provider if you have signs of infection:

 - Increased pain